 - A person who has an enduring or lasting power of attorney

 A litigation friend could be appointed by a court for:

 - An adult who may lack the capacity to make decisions on their own whether they are being represented by a solicitor or not

 A litigation friend may be appointed to a child in the following:

 - A Court of Protection case

 - A civil case – with the exception of a tribunal

 A litigation friend may have to attend court should there be a hearing.
 However, they are not allowed to represent a minor as a solicitor.

 As previously touched upon, there is a strict 2-year time limit to making a claim for compensation through the CICA Scheme.
 This differs to claims filed through a Civil Court, which has a 3-year time limit.

-However, with sexual abuse claims, the authority (CICA) has the power to extend the timeline, but only if it can be shown there was good reason for an application to have not been submitted within the deadline.
+However, with sexual abuse claims, the authority (CICA) has the power to extend the timeline for survivors of child sexual abuse, but only if it can be shown there was good reason for an application to have not been submitted within the deadline.